jtsamog/W1D3-Lighthouse-Labs/README.md

 - Much of your code in iOS will start by subclassing CocoaTouch classes.
 - Actually individual CocoaTouch classes themselves usually consist of big inheritance trees.
 - For instance, we know that all classes in Objective-C descend from NSObject.
-- This is where we get alloc and init from.
+- This is where we get alloc and init from and many other things.
 - Also, most iOS apps are made up of custom ViewControllers that all start by subclassing Apple's UIViewController class.
-- Inheritance is absolutely everywhere!
+- Inheritance is absolutely everywhere and without it we wouldn't be able to write iPhone apps!

 ![](img/h.png)